jmacdotorg/alisio/README.md

 * [libxml2](http://www.xmlsoft.org).
 (If the command `xml2-config --version` returns something that looks like a version number, you're probably OK.)

+* Optional: [wkhtmltopdf](https://wkhtmltopdf.org), giving you the `wkhtmltoimage` command-line program.
+If installed, then you can invoke alisio with the `--preserve_markup` option, allowing its output image to retain the original text's inline markup.

 ### Perl modules

 If you enjoy blindly running `curl | bash` invocations straight off of GitHub README files as much as I do, then you can just do this: